5 Proven Techniques to crack the Microsoft Azure AMP Audit

 We recently earned Microsoft Azure Advanced Specialization in App Modernization!

-The certification involved an elaborate and rigorous third-party Microsoft audit of our capabilities.
+The certification involved an elaborate and rigorous third-party Microsoft audit of our capabilities in delivering application modernization services.
 It also included live review of successfully executed projects, as deployed on Azure.
 I was more of a silent spectator in the process, while our team did the talking.
 This gave me a chance to observe more carefully and take notes :).

 Here are the 5 best practices, I recommend (some of these may be applicable to any audit):